eveningkid/reacto/README.md

   - electron preview: `yarn run electron`
 - all at once: `yarn run electron:dev`

+If you run into an error related to `node-git`, please check [the following short discussion](https://github.com/eveningkid/reacto/issues/78).

 Before opening a pull request, try your changes using `yarn run pack`.
 If when running the generated executable file everything runs fine, feel free to send your pull request. 💌